 Mediterranean diet plan encourages breakfast.
 Otherwise, your body believes food is rare and slows your metabolism, contributing to weight reduction.

-Pick between whole-grain toast, bagels, pita or English muffins, spread with soft cheese, hummus, avocado or any nut butter.
+Pick between whole-grain toast, bagels, pita, or English muffins, spread with soft cheese, hummus, avocado, or nut butter.
 You can even substitute whole-grain cereal, like oatmeal or granola, with around a cup of milk, yogurt, and soy or nut milk.

 If you’re not in a hurry in the morning, breakfast may be a much bigger affair.
 Breakfast can include a wrap, veggie omelet or frittata, or a whole pancake with fresh berries and oats are all excellent options.